 For years I’ve endured all sorts of harsh growing conditions in my gardens.
-By careful observation, applying Permaculture design principles and journalling where my gardens have been exposed to harsh dry or hot weather, I’ve learned how to grow a kitchen garden that not only survives but thrives!
+I’ve spent time carefully observing, applying Permaculture design principles and journalling where my gardens have been exposed to harsh dry or hot weather.
+This data has been vital for decision-making.
+I’ve learned how to grow a kitchen garden that not only survives but thrives!
 This has enabled me to help my clients who suffer similar problems but in different locations to get the most out of their edible gardens.

 I hope by sharing some of these strategies, you will be able to enjoy an abundant productive kitchen garden too.

 1. Audit your Garden and Make Tough Choices